Planar Point Sets Determine Many Pairwise Crossing Segments: Preliminaries

 \begin{proof} To check transitivity, let us assume that $x<_By$ and $y<_Bz$ for a triple of points $x,y,z\in A$; see Figure \ref{Fig:PartialOrder} (right).
 This means that both $\ell(xy)$ and $\ell(yz)$ contain $B$.
 We have and $\conv(xyz)$ is disjoint from $B$.
 Therefore, $B\subseteq\ell(xz)$ must hold, which means that $x<_Bz$, as required.

-The distinct points $x$ and $y$ are incomparable in $<_B$ if and only if $B$ is not contained in either of the open half planes bounded by the line $xy$, which happens if and only if the line intersects the convex hull of $B$.
+The distinct points $x$ and $y$ are incomparable in $<_B$ if and only if $B$ is not contained in either of the open half-planes bounded by the line $xy$, which happens if and only if the line intersects the convex hull of $B$.

 Finally, for any $x,y\in A$ and $z,t\in B$ that satisfy the inequalities $x<_By$ and $z<_At$, the quadrilateral $xyzt$ must be strictly convex, so the diagonals $xz$ and $yt$ must cross. \end{proof}